 - To apply for Medicaid based on your child’s disability, contact Green Mountain Care and request the Disabled Children’s Home Care (Katie Beckett) application packet.
 We can also provide you with an application packet.

-- To apply for income-based Medicaid, including Dr. Dynasaur, visit Vermont Health Connect or contact a health care navigator.
+- To apply for income-based Medicaid, including Dr. Dynasaur, visit Vermont Health Connect or contact an in-person assister.

 - Vermonters without access to employer-sponsored insurance may qualify for a subsidy to help cover the cost of the premium.
-To apply for a health plan or to view your health plan options, visit Vermont Health Connector contact a health care navigator.
+To apply for a health plan or to view your health plan options, visit Vermont Health Connect.

 - Health Insurance: Why It’s Important and What You Need to Know is a useful guide published by Vermont Health Connect.
 It can help you learn how insurance works and understand insurance terms.